ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 <img src={fileDebug} alt="SuperDebug displaying a File" />

-### Unions in schemas!
+### Union support!

 A requested feature is support for unions, which has always been a bit difficult to handle with `FormData` parsing and default values.
-It's one thing to have a type system that can define any kind of structure, and another to have a form validation library that is supposed to map a list of string values to the types!
+It's one thing to have a type system that can define any kind of structure, but another to have a form validation library that is supposed to map a list of string values to the types!
 But unions can now be used in schemas, with a few compromises:

 #### Unions must have a default value